Frequently Asked Questions About 529 Plans

 What role do mutual funds play in 529 college savings plans?

-When an investor invests in a 529 plan, she or he must select an investment vehicle from among those offered by the plan.
+When an investor invests in a 529 savings plan, she or he must select an investment vehicle from among those offered by the plan.
 Upon making a selection, the investor’s 529 account proceeds are invested in such a vehicle.
-Mutual funds are the most commonly used investment vehicles in college savings plans.
-At the end of December 2005, 96 percent of 529 savings plan assets were invested in mutual funds.
+Mutual funds are the most commonly used investment vehicles in 529 college savings plans.

 What is the tax treatment for 529 plan contributions and earnings?

 While there is no federal income tax deduction for contributions to Section 529 plans, a number of states allow residents who participate in their own state’s plan to claim a partial or full state income tax deduction on contributions.
-Because prepaid plans have no earnings, this issue is only relevant for savings programs.
+Because prepaid plans have no earnings, the tax treatment of earnings is only relevant for 529 savings programs.
 Earnings on 529 savings plans grow tax-free.
 Earnings withdrawn from 529 savings plans to pay for qualified education expenses are free from federal tax.
 In addition to this favorable treatment under federal law, some states provide residents with a tax break on those earnings distributions from their state’s 529 savings plans that are used to pay qualified in-state college expenses.

 Do all states offer 529 savings plans?